Bangkok Itinerary Ideas From A Local

-Rey and I were introduced to each other by my good friend Loren who met her while she was working in Thailand for a summer.
-Rey provided me with great tips to help me plan my Southeast Asia excursion in December 2014.
-During our last day in Bangkok, Rey showed my friends and me around China Town where we devoured delicious chicken skewers, drank soothing herbal hot tea, and ate the best ice cream I’ve ever eaten!
-Rey is deeply immersed into the social scene of Bangkok, and I’m so pumped to have her share her favorite things to do in Bangkok with the travelJewels community!
-Whether you have 2 days in Bangkok, 4 days in Bangkok, or a week her tips will help you plan a local-approved trip!
+Rey and I were introduced by my good friend Loren, who met her while working in Thailand for a summer.
+Rey provided great tips to help me plan my Southeast Asia excursion in December 2014.
+During our last day in Bangkok, Rey showed my friends and me around Chinatown, where we devoured delicious chicken skewers, drank soothing herbal hot tea, and ate the best ice cream I’ve ever eaten!
+Rey is deeply immersed in the social scene of Bangkok, and I’m so pumped to have her share her favorite things to do in Bangkok with the travelJewels community!
+Whether you have 2 days in Bangkok, 4 days in Bangkok, or a week, her tips will help you plan a local-approved trip!

 Tell us a little about yourself.

-I was born in NaKhon Ratchasima, which is commonly known as Korat, the Northeastern part of Thailand.
+I was born in Nakhon Ratchasima, which is commonly known as Korat, in the Northeastern part of Thailand.
 We are well known for our national park Khao Yai.
 It’s a city three hours away from Bangkok by bus.
-When I finished college in Bangkok, I decided I wanted to be in the city for a while.
-After college I started working for a NGO.
+When I finished college in Bangkok, I decided I wanted to be in the town for a while.
+After college, I started working for an NGO.
 I’ve been living in Bangkok for five years now.
 I have a lot of hobbies; I love painting, playing music, and traveling a lot.
 Because I’m in Bangkok, I always have an excuse to go out.

 Rey with migrant children from the northern part of Thailand.